project-trans/transfeminine-science/README.md

 ## Thank you

-The Translators would thank [Aly W.][aly], the maintainer and one of the authors of *Transfeminine Science*, for her permission on this project.\
+The Translators would thank [Aly][aly], the maintainer and one of the authors of *Transfeminine Science*, for her permission on this project.\
 Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their previous fantastic work, this project might not be ever established.

 The archive site is built with [Hugo][hugo], and deployed onto [Cloudflare Pages][site-url].